 Q: What if I get injured or have a medical emergency?

 A: Both Ben and Teresa have medical training and certifications and are prepared to deal with most medical emergencies at sea.
 If it is beyond our abilities and resources, we will take you to the nearest medical facility.
 In extreme circumstances, we may call for emergency support.

 Q: Could an expedition get cancelled, re-routed, or changed?

 A: Anything is possible!
-We’ve been conducting expeditions for many years, and so far all of them have started and ended on time!
+We’ve been conducting expeditions for many years, and have a good track record.
 However, there is always the possibility of lengthy delays due to conditions beyond our control.
 We are prepared for this as we schedule our passages with a few extra days of flexibility to be adaptable to the weather.
-We haven’t had to cancel or delay an expedition yet but if extreme weather were predicted then we will consider it.
+We haven’t had to cancel or delay an expedition for weather yet but if extreme conditions are predicted then we will consider it.
 You may want to purchase travel insurance for the unlikely event that this happens.
 Here are two options for travel/trip cancellation insurance.
 If you find another great one, let us know so we can improve our list of suggestions!

 Q: What if I need to leave the expedition early or my plans change?